 - Real world implementation: Starting an online store is surprisingly easy, the hard part is having something to sell that people want to buy at a price you need, the customers existing in sufficient numbers both now and into the future, and those customers knowing that you exist.

 - Details specified: I never saw the material provided, but assuming there were no major errors of omission or commission, then I’m assuming, for the purpose of this discussion, that one could build an online store with it.

 - Learn concepts and skill: Simply not possible for the person concerned.

 - Context: The context was simply sub-optimal, such as, lack of technical or business skills with no real prospect of this capability changing, lack of products and services to sell, especially in sustainable quantities, and lack of a business network or fortuitous position in an existing business network to help germinate and then grow the business.

 I don’t mean to be harsh on my relative, but this is a close-to-home real-world example.
 Top marks should be awarded for having a go.
 But in the end, we all need to be responsible for the actions we take based on the advice we are given.

 Moreover, there is a duty of care on the advisor to ensure that all the criteria above are fulfilled.
 In the example, the only people who benefited were the salesperson and their company.

-So here is some actionable advice: if you can’t answer in the affirmative the last question, then go find something else to be entrepreneurial about.
+So here is some actionable advice: if you can’t answer in the affirmative that last question, then go find something else to be entrepreneurial about.